thinkthoughts/unique-continuation-constraint-lab/README.md

 # unique-continuation-constraint-lab

 Constraint-based visualization and notebooks for unique continuation in Schrödinger equations.
+Reproducible figures and notebooks for a classical unique continuation argument.

-**same math · lifted clarity**
+*same math · lifted clarity*

 ---